 “Our most savvy shoppers are combining their cash back credit cards with the Raise discounted gift card, with maybe a coupon they found online,” Klauminzer said.
 “We have affiliate coupon programs as well.
 So some of our customers are doing all three of these things, and using our browser extension to save money at checkout.”

 By combining these different saving methods, customers can end up saving a significant amount of money upon checkout which is what Raise is all about, he said.

 Raise also recently introduced its Slide app to give users even more ways to save.

 “We built Slide as the most rewarding way to pay.
 It’s using very similar technology that we use on Raise,” Klauminzer said.
 “It’s an app that you can use to pay instantly at over 300,000 locations (and online) in the U.S. It’s contactless, also.
 So if you’re in a store, you just pull up the app and there’s a barcode that gets scanned, and you walk out.”

-The big savings proposition through Slide is that users earn 4% cash back instantly.
+The big savings proposition through Slide is that users can earn up to 10% cash back instantly.

 Klauminzer said users can also earn an extra percent cash back if they add cash to their wallet.

 “It’s the democratized Starbucks app, essentially,” he said.
 “It’s a Starbucks app for every other retailer.
 And that’s how it really works.
 You load up funds, you spend them at the store.
 And the underlying technology is gift cards — it’s just completely rebuilt.”